 I realized then that she had a date with the floor, so I made a move towards her.
 I caught her, guiding her onto the wooden chair that fronted my desk.
 I then grabbed the bourbon I’d been nursing, poured two fingers worth into a shot glass and passed it to her.
 She downed it willingly, so I poured her a second.
 Then I drew some for myself—straight from the bottle.
 Her pale and milky white face was once again showing signs of life—hints of red returning to her cheeks and lips.
 She decided to give me another try.
 “Are you Cartwright, the private investigator?”

 “Last time I checked,” I answered, hoping some humour would lighten things up.
 But it seemed to have missed the mark.
 She was more confused than ever.
 But she still pushed on.

 “Well, if you are who you say you are, I need your help.
 Someone is trying to kill me.”

-The Polka Dot Affair is available on Amazon: $2.99 or free with Kindle Unlimited
+The Polka Dot Affair is available on Amazon for free with Kindle Unlimited